fbpx

 Sharing is caring!

-Are you planning a trip to Santorini, Greece for the first time and don’t know what to expect?
+Are you planning a trip to Santorini, Greece, for the first time and don’t know what to expect?
 Keep scrolling to check out my top travel tips for Santorini, Greece!

-This list of travel tips for Santorini Greece was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of travel tips for Santorini, Greece, was written by family travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-This travel guide to Santorini covers everything you need to know before traveling to Santorini.
+This ultimate guide to Santorini covers everything you need to know before traveling to Santorini.
 It includes where to go in Santorini, how to get around, what to eat, and all the Santorini tips and tricks you would have never known otherwise.

 Planning Your Santorini Visit

-Oia Santorini Greece famous with romantic and beautiful sunsets
+Tips for Santorini: Oia Santorini Greece famous with romantic and beautiful sunsets

 Don’t miss the gorgeous sunset from Oia in Santorini.

 If you’d prefer to watch it with fewer people, take a sunset cruise instead.
+A sunset cruise allows you to witness the spectacular views from the water, often with stops at Nea Kameni, a volcanic island in the Caldera’s Edge.

 Enjoying a movie at the Open Air Cinema in Kamari is a perfect activity that the whole family can enjoy.
-They screen English-language films under the stars all summer and you can buy popcorn!
+They screen English-language films under the stars all summer, and you can buy popcorn!

 How Many Days in Santorini?